- Knee Osteoarthritis

 Stress fractures of the patella or knee are very rare.
 Approximately two out of 10,000 athletes may experience a patella stress fracture.
 Initial symptoms include activity-related pain and then a fatigue stress fracture after minor trauma.
 The term insufficiency stress fracture is used for cases where the patella is weakened previously such as after patella resurfacing surgery.

-• Stress Fracture of the Tibia Stress Fracture of the Tibia
+Know More - Stress Fracture of the Tibia

 A stress fracture of the tibia or shinbone is a thin fracture, also called a hairline fracture that occurs in the tibia due to excess stress or overuse.
 The tibia is a weight-bearing bone in which stresses can accumulate from activities such as running and jumping.